manjunathc/udacity-driveless-car-program/p3-CarND-Behavioral-Cloning/writeup_template.md

 I started with fit_generator.
 It was too slow and took hours to train.
 Rather I used the tradditional approach to store the data in memory which was much faster and more easy to test.

 My first step was to use a convolution neural network model similar to the Nivida.
-I chose the model based as a starting point.
-However, the model is comlicated and I had to reduce the complexity.
+I chose the model as a starting point.
+Soon, I found the model is very comlicated and I had to reduce the layers.
 I removed the additional layers, Max Pooling and Dropouts.

 Even without Max Pooling and Dropouts the network errors were reducing both for training set and Validation set.

 ![alt text][image3]